 Mr Paterson said that the competition was now in its sixth year and was becoming better known all the time.
 It was also good to see some old hands at the event, some of whom had attended all six competitions.

-A change was made to this year’s competition with the associated social events being held on the lake shore itself rather than at the Franz Josef village.
-The picnic area at McDonalds Creek at the northern end of the lake proved the perfect venue.
+A change was made to this year’s competition with the associated social events being held on the lakeshore itself rather than at the Franz Josef village.
+The picnic area at McDonald’s Creek at the northern end of the lake proved the perfect venue.

-First prize for the heaviest salmon was won by Alistair Climo of Hokitika with a weight of 7.265kg (15.9lb).
+The first prize for the heaviest salmon was won by Alistair Climo of Hokitika with a weight of 7.265kg (15.9lb).
 Alister’s prize was a Yamaha four horsepower outboard motor, sponsored by South Westland Lions Club and McLaren Motors.

 In second place was Merv Valenski from Jackson Bay.
 Merv’s salmon weighed 7.060kg (15.5lb) and won Merv a Yamaha two horsepower outboard motor, also sponsored by South Westland Lions Club and McLaren Motors.

-Third prize of a $300 Mobil voucher was won by N.Fegan for his 6.430kg (14.1lb) salmon, sponsored by Mobil Oil New Zealand Ltd.
+The third prize of a $300 Mobil voucher was won by N.Fegan for his 6.430kg (14.1lb) salmon, sponsored by Mobil Oil New Zealand Ltd.

 A salmon weighing 5.960kg (13.1lb) won the fourth prize of an accommodation voucher for two with Scenic Circle hotels South Island wide for James Tisdall.

-Fifth prize, a microwave oven, was won by Robert Kirkwood for his salmon weighing 5.725kg (12.5lb), sponsored by South Westland Lions Club and Westpower, Hokitika.
+The fifth prize, a microwave oven, was won by Robert Kirkwood for his salmon weighing 5.725kg (12.5lb), sponsored by South Westland Lions Club and Westpower, Hokitika.

 The Milan Arnold trophy for the heaviest salmon overall in the junior section of the competition was won by Quentin Arnold.
 Quentin’s ﬁsh weighed 4.300kg (9.461b).
 Quentin’s prize was a trout rod and reel plus an A.S.B. bag, sponsored by Hokitika Cycles and Sports, South Westland Lions Club and A.S.B.
 Bank – Hokitika.

-All ﬁshing competitions have their hard luck stories.
+All ﬁshing competitions have their hard-luck stories.
 The two “winners” in this category received a “talk about tears” T-shirt.
 They were Tommy Nolan, who lost his very expensive rod and reel over the side of his boat and Kevin Penrose who managed to hook himself in the head while casting.

 South Westland Lions spokesman Allan Cooper welcomed the donation of a new prize for this year’s competition, the Te Koeti Runanga Pounamu Trophy, for the heaviest salmon caught on the ﬁrst day of competition and won by James Tisdall.
 Mr Copper said that the donation of this trophy reflected the excellent support given to the competition.